tetratelabs/istio-distro.io/README.md

 ## Adding Partnership Information

-To add information about GetIstio partners, you can simply modify files in the following directories, with example given for a fictional partner named "Partner A":
+To add information about Tetrate Istio Distro partners, you can simply modify files in the following directories, with example given for a fictional partner named "Partner A":

 - `content/en/partners/partner-a.md` -> this file holds the overview information about the partner.
 The required data in frontmatter has been annotated for detail
 - `content/en/ecosystem-partners/partner-a` -> this directory holds the technical information that will be displayed in the docs section of the site.
 Technical documentation and tutorial can go here.